hlysine/create_connected/README.md

 ## Download

-This mod is super early in development and THINGS WILL BREAK.
-You should NOT use this mod in your long-term worlds/servers at the moment.
+This is a pre-release version of the mod.
+World corruption is not expected, but do expect bugs and rare crashes.
+Make regular backups if you decide to play this mod in your long-term worlds.

 Find this mod on [**Modrinth**](https://modrinth.com/mod/create-connected) or [**CurseForge**](https://legacy.curseforge.com/minecraft/mc-mods/create-connected).